 Hudson (Hudson Valley)

 Hudson is also a foodie paradise with many restaurants offering delectable dishes specially-crafted using fresh produce sourced straight from the bountiful Hudson Valley.
 Indulge at Hudson’s longest-running upscale restaurant, Swoon Kitchenbar, owned by the husband-wife duo also behind Le Perche, a bakery and bar serving up a fresh spin on French classics using local farm goods.
-Nosh on some Latin-inspired tropical comfort food at the 2022 James Beard-nominated Lil’ Deb’s Oasis, down some Island Creek oysters at copper-accented WM Farmer and Sons, or grab a late-night snack at Backbar specializing in Asian-inspired street food.
+Nosh on Latin-inspired tropical comfort food at the 2022 James Beard-nominated Lil’ Deb’s Oasis, down some Island Creek oysters at copper-accented WM Farmer and Sons, or grab a late-night snack at Backbar specializing in Asian-inspired street food.

 For a fun date or time out with friends, grab a pint at Spotty Dog Books and Ale, a bookstore-slash-bar that’s taken up shop at a former firehouse, or sip on some wine while you create your own candles, diffusers, and perfumes at the Poured Candle Bar.
 Explore the 250-acre estate of Hudson River School painter Frederic Church at the Olana Historic House, and if you’re up for it, walk across the Rip Van Winkle Bridge to check out the Thomas Cole National Historic Site.
 If you don’t mind a drive, the Franklin D. Roosevelt National Historic Site, Storm King Art Center, and Woodbury Common outlets are about an hour away from Hudson.